 The alpaca is truly one of nature’s most beautiful creatures.
 Like all animals, alpacas exhibit individual personalities but are generally gentle, curious, and respond well to children.
 Some will come nose-to-nose with you and sniff.
 They normally live from 15 to 20 years, have an average height of 36 inches at the shoulders, and generally weigh from 100 to 200 pounds.

 Alpaca fiber comes in 22 different colors.
 There are two types of alpacas, classified according to their fiber type.
-About 81% of the alpacas in the United States are Huacayas.
-The other 19% are Suris.
+About 82% of the alpacas in the U.S. are Huacayas.
+The other 18% are Suris.
 Huacaya fiber is soft, dense, and crimpy (waves in the hair).
 It grows perpendicular to the body which gives the alpaca a fluffy and round appearance.
 Suri fiber is lustrous, silky, no crimp, and grows parallel to the body in long, separate locks.
 Both are considered luxury fibers in the textile industry.
 Alpaca fiber is light-weight, warm, durable, soft, and not itchy.
-Therefore, it is used for making knitted and woven items such as rugs, blankets, sweaters, coats, socks, hats, gloves, and scarves.
-The designer Armani has used alpaca yarn to make men’s and women’s suits.
+Therefore, it is used for making knitted and woven items such as rugs, blankets (Pendleton), sweaters, coats, socks, hats, gloves, and scarves.
+The designer Armani uses alpaca yarn to make various types of men’s and women’s clothing.